Frequently asked questions

 You may have selected the incorrect application type for the type of applicant you are or the kind of course you are applying for.

-Return to Online admission page as a 'Returning User' and create a new application using the Application Type appropriate for your chosen course of study.
+Return to your application using the link in your confirmation email and create a new application using the Application Type appropriate for your chosen course of study.
 Many of the details entered previously will carry forward to your new application.

 How do I know my online application has been received?